As a leader in any domain, you’ll come across disputes between the members of your team.

 In the instance above, the inefficiency of drilling operations may be a common enemy two sides with opposing views can share.
 Once you identify the common enemy in question, begin steering conversation its way.
 Action is a necessity for issue mitigation.
 Steer the conversation toward action by focusing on how to defeat these common enemies.
 Begin working as a team with two previously opposing sides, and perhaps they may continue to develop understanding in doing so.

 Since opposing sides are often focused on attacking the arguments of the other.
-A simple diversion of their focus can establish a good point to commence with action rather continue with verbal disagreement.
+A simple diversion of their focus can establish a good point to begin a course of action on.
 That diversion should consist of things both groups agree on and care enough about to take shared action against.